Sump Pump Issues

 - Clogs in Your Sump Pump

-If you suspect it is a simple clog or blockage, you should first switch the pump off and check the filter, pit, and main pump for obvious debris.
-If you cannot see any blockages in this area, you should check that the floating switch is not jammed or tangled, then check the discharge pipe for external blockages.
+If you suspect a simple clog or blockage, you should switch the pump off and check the filter, pit, and main pump for obvious debris.
+If you don’t see any blockages in the pit, check that the floating switch is not jammed or tangled, then check the discharge pipe for external blockages.
 Once you have done this, try switching the pump back on.
 If it begins to work again, you should quickly notice an improvement in the water levels in your basement.
+If not, contact a professional for more support.

 FAQs About Sump Pumps and Related Problems